-In this unit students explore hours and half-hours and experiment with two ways of telling these times, using digital and analogue approaches.
+In this unit students explore hours and half-hours using analogue and digital clocks.

-- Tell time to the hour and half hour using analogue clocks.
+- Tell time to the hour, half and quarter hour using analogue clocks.

-- Tell time to the hour and half hour using digital clocks.
+- Tell time to the hour, half hour and quarter hour using digital clocks.

-- Solve time problems involving hours and half hours.
+- Solve time problems involving hours, half and quarter hours.

 - Thin card (to make clock face and hands).

 - Analogue clock(s) (without a second hand and with the facility to change the time easily).